drduh/PC-Engines-APU-Router-Guide/README.md

     $ sudo service hostapd restart

-You may need to manually assign the interface an address manually:
+You may need to manually assign the interface an address:

     $ sudo ifconfig wlan0 192.168.1.1